bogyz123/bogyz123/README.md

 ## 🚀 About Me
 My name is Bogdan & I'm a 19 year old front-end developer from Serbia primarily working with React.JS and willing to participate in projects!
-My primary language used to be C# where I continued my journey in programming by switching to web development.
+My primary language used to be C#, then I switched to web development.

 ## 🛠 Technologies I use
 These are the technologies, libraries and tools I've used throughout my projects.